-Gonorrhea is among the most prevalent sexually transmitted infections (STIs), impacting almost 14.1% of the Indian population.
+Gonorrhea is a common sexually transmitted infection worldwide; however, the prevalence in India is estimated to be well below 1% in the general population, with higher rates seen in specific high‑risk groups.
 Though it is usually found in people under 25, any sexually active person can become infected.
 This STI often exhibits no signs, which makes regular testing essential.

 If affected individuals do not opt for timely treatment, it can cause pelvic inflammatory disease (PID), which may lead to infertility.
 Gonorrhea can be passed to a newborn during childbirth, so pregnant women should also be tested.